-Path of Progress: Ashley Sanderson
+Path of Progress: Ashley Wade

 Through her years at Harbor, Ashley has worked in different roles within the Warehouse and eventually transitioned to her current role as an Accounts Payable Clerk.